RicCapUnitn/LoDEg/test/README.md

 # Tests

-To run tests run the following command in the home directory:
+To run tests navigate to the top directory and run

 ```
-$ python -m unittest discover
+$ make tests
 ```

 ## Test populations